sunsingerus/site-sunsingerus/_posts/2018-01-01-how-to-change-forgotten-root-password-mysql-5-7.md

 mysql -uroot -pqwerty
 </pre>

-You may encounter the following error
+You may encounter the following error, while trying to work with mysql:
 <pre>
 ERROR 1820 (HY000): You must reset your password using ALTER USER statement before executing this statement.
 </pre>

-Just setup a new decent password asa
+Just setup a new decent password as:
 <pre>
 SET PASSWORD = PASSWORD('qwerty');
 </pre>